Skip to content

 The bpfman-operator repository exists in order to deploy and manage bpfman within a Kubernetes cluster.
 This operator was built utilizing some great tooling provided by the operator-sdk library.
 A great first step in understanding some of the functionality can be to just run make help.

 The bpfman-operator is running as a Deployment with a ReplicaSet of one.
-It runs on the control plane and is composed of the containers bpfman-operator and kube-rbac-proxy.
-The operator is responsible for launching the bpfman Daemonset, which runs on every node.
-The bpfman Daemonset is composed of the containers bpfman, bpfman-agent, and node-driver-registrar.
+It runs on the control plane and is composed of a single container.
+The operator is responsible for launching the bpfman-daemon DaemonSet and the bpfman-metrics-proxy DaemonSet, which run on every node.
+The bpfman-daemon DaemonSet is composed of the containers bpfman, bpfman-agent, and node-driver-registrar.

 Described below are two ways to deploy bpfman in a Kubernetes cluster: